 - Stretches: While sitting down, stretch arms out, palms down, then pull your fingers down with the other hand.
 Stretch arms sideways and pump them over your head.
 Do this for a minute.

 - Jumping Jacks: Look at the wall clock, get up, and do a minute of jumping jacks.

 - Running in place: Run in place for a minute.
 You can walk to a vacant part of the office for this.

 - Hop on one foot: For a minute, try hopping on one foot and simulate skipping ropes.

 - Take the stairs: Take the stairs instead of the elevator.
 Take two steps at a time to accelerate your heart rate and get a leg burn.

 - Do squats: Doing simple squats is great for improving your blood circulation.

-P.S: – Got a suggestion?
+P.S: – For more online learning opportunities, visit our EAT Community, where you can make some money making the planet better!
+Got a suggestion?
 Please add your comments in the comment box below.